Hochschule-Fulda-AI/media-majesty/README.md

 3. Install all python dependencies needed for the project

     ##### Installing dependencies
-    this is now a platform specific process to ensure cross-platform compatibility
+    This is now a platform specific process to ensure cross-platform compatibility.
+It automatically installs, removes and keeps in sync the virtual environment with requirements.txt file

     ```bash
     pip install pip-tools
     pip-compile requirements.in
-    pip install -r requirements.txt
+    pip-sync # synchronize virtual environment with requirements.txt
     ```

 4. Create the necessary environment file to run the project